miayokka0926/Rameneat/README.md

 # This is the brief explaination of Deliverable 2

 This deliverable is for creating the brief mockup of the server side for both customer and owners by allowing them to get or post the data to the database (in here we use MongoDB).
-No front end design is included in this deliverable but only the raw json data would be presented in the live server (similarly if you sent the request method in Postman, it should onlyh retrun the json data for a clearer visualisation).
+No front end design is included in this deliverable but only the raw json data would be presented in the live server (similarly if you sent the request method in Postman, it should only retrun the json data for a clearer visualisation).

 The coding part is presented in the main branch with commit id: 98b030d (Please notice that the newest commit only change the readme.md file, no code is changed)